When an Exchange database gets corrupt, then there are two ways to get this database back to the normal state:

 Warning: The above command performs the hard recovery on the database.
 The hard recovery process may result in data loss.

 Defragmentation with New-MailboxRepairRequest

 Defragmentation reduces the size of the database by eliminating the white spaces available in the Exchange database.
 To perform this process, run the below command by using the PowerShell Management Shell.
-This process will take a considerate amount of time, depending on the size of database and performance of the disks.
+This process will take a considerable amount of time, depending on the size of the database and the performance of the disks.

-To check if the recovery process is successful or not after a soft or hard recovery, use the EseUtil /mh parameter.
+To check if the recovery process is successful or not after Eseutil soft or hard recovery, use the eseutil /mh parameter.
 If it is successful, the database state will show Clean Shutdown.

 For any activity, it is necessary to verify that the Exchange 2013/2016 database repair via Eseutil has resulted in resolving the error.

 The Exchange is the lifeline of business communication.
 Therefore, it has to be up and running 24*7.
 Despite this fact, Exchange administrators have to face situations where Exchange goes offline.
-At such times, the most feasible option is to analyze the cause behind such issue and resolve it at the earliest.
-If it is due to severe Exchange database corruption, then trying Eseutil and New-MailboxRepairRequest command to repair Exchange database 2013/2016 may not be practicable.
+At such times, the most feasible option is to analyze the cause behind such an issue and resolve it at the earliest.
+If it is due to severe Exchange database corruption, then trying Eseutil and New-MailboxRepairRequest command to repair Exchange database 2007/ 2010/ 2013/2016/ 2019 may not be practicable.
 Instead, use Stellar Repair for Exchange to repair severely corrupt database files.
-The software supports Exchange Server 2019, 2016, 2013 and lower versions.
+The software supports Exchange Server 2019, 2016, 2013, and lower versions.

 Eric Simson is an Email Platform Consultant and is associated with Stellar Data Recovery from last 6 years.
 He writes about the latest technology tips and provides custom solutions related to MS Outlook, MS Exchange Server, Office 365, and many other Email Clients & Servers.